The Feminine Mystique: Legacy

 The Feminine Mystique drew large numbers of white, middle-class women to the feminist cause.
-Her book "took the complicated and jargon-laden ideas of psychologists, economists, and political theorists, and translated them into powerful, readable, relatable prose that touched millions."

-Politicians increasingly recognized women's frustrations due in part to Friedan's work.
-The Equal Pay Act of 1963, signed into law June 10, stipulated women receive the same pay as men for the same work.
-On October 11 of the same year, the Presidential Commission on the Status of Women issued its final report and making recommendations for further action to end inequities.

-The Feminine Mystique was translated into many languages, including a Catalan translation in 1965: La mística de la feminitat.
-Friedan was the first feminist thinker to be published during the dictatorship of Francoist Spain.

-NOW (The National Organization for Women) was organized in 1966 with 30 women from different backgrounds; Friedan was one of them, and helped draft the founding statement of NOW.
+The National Organization for Women (NOW) was organized in 1966 with 30 women from different backgrounds; Friedan was one of them, and helped draft the founding statement of NOW.
 The statement called for "the true equality for all women".
 NOW demanded the removal of all barriers to "equal and economic advance".
 Friedan's influence can be seen in the founding statement; a main emphasis of the book is "women's need for identity and autonomy", and NOW's statement says "NOW is dedicated to the proposition that women first and foremost are human beings, who… must have the chance to develop their fullest human potential."

 The Feminine Mystique is widely regarded as one of the most influential nonfiction books of the 20th century, and is widely credited with sparking the beginning of second-wave feminism in the United States.
 Futurist Alvin Toffler declared that it "pulled the trigger on history."
 Friedan received hundreds of letters from unhappy housewives after its publication, and she herself went on to help found, and become the first president of the National Organization for Women, an influential feminist organization.